monome/docs/grid/index.md

 over the last 15 years, grid has connected instrumentalists + designers to create an ecosystem of applications(LINK). this exchange of ideas and energy has, in turn, created a community(LINK).

-however you choose to approach it, grid is lasting -- both in construction and in response to your needs. it has no obsolescence because it has no preconceptions. as you change (needs / context / musical goals), grid remains useful.
+however you choose to approach it, grid is lasting -- both in construction and in response to your needs. it has no obsolescence because it has no preconceptions. as your needs / context / musical goals change, grid remains useful.

 ### [setup and introduction](/docs/serialosc/setup) -- first steps. start here.